magnate3/raspberry-pi-os-qemu/docs/lesson04b/rpi-os.md

 <img src="figures/sched-5.png" width="600" />

-**Note:** until now, the kernel has not executed `eret` for the previous irq.
-This is an implementation choice made for this particular experiment.
+**Note:** until now, the kernel has NOT executed `eret` for the previous irq.
+This is fine, as an implementation choice made for this particular experiment.

 How can we execute task 2 in the context of the previous irq?
-It works because ARM64 CPU does not differentiate execution in an irq context vs. in an exception context.
-All it knows is the current EL (we always stay at EL1 before/after the irq) and the irq enable status.
+It works because ARM64 CPU does not differentiate execution in an irq context vs. in an exception (i.e. syscall) context.
+All the CPU knows is the current EL (we always stay at EL1 before/after the irq) and the irq enable status.
 And irqs have been enabled previously in [timer_tick](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L70) before `schedule` was called.

 > Nevertheless, there's a more common design in which the kernel returns from the irq context before switching to a new task.
 See "alternative design" below.